crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Shields
-  Affects the amount of protection you gain by using a shield, and the degree to which it hinders you.
-Examining a shield will show the amount of skill needed to completely compensate for its encumbrance - larger species need less skill and smaller species more.
+  Affects the amount of protection you gain by using a shield, and the degree to which it hinders your evasion, attack speed and spellcasting success.

 Invocations
   Affects your ability to call on your god for aid.
 Those skilled at Invocations